moliu15/moliu15.github.io/_pages/about.md

 Welcome!
 ======

-I am an assistant professor at the [Department of Statistics and Operations Research](https://stor.unc.edu/) at UNC Chapel Hill.
-I received my Ph.D. from the Department of [Industrial Engineering and Operations Research](https://ieor.berkeley.edu/) at the University of California, Berkeley, where I was advised by [Zuo-Jun (Max) Shen](https://shen.ieor.berkeley.edu/).
+I am an assistant professor in the [Department of Statistics and Operations Research](https://stor.unc.edu/) at UNC Chapel Hill since 2024.
+I received my Ph.D. from the Department of [Industrial Engineering and Operations Research](https://ieor.berkeley.edu/) at the University of California, Berkeley, in 2024, where I was advised by [Zuo-Jun (Max) Shen](https://shen.ieor.berkeley.edu/).
 I received my B.S. degree in Industrial Engineering from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2019.

 Research Interest